Carl Lentz: Ministry

 Lentz baptized Justin Bieber, was present at the baptism of Kevin Durant, and has befriended various other well-known people.

 On October 30, 2017, while on The View, Lentz was asked if he believed abortion was a sin; he did not answer the question directly, instead saying that "the cultural, religious norm right now is that if you and I disagree, we're done.
 I don't believe that's the case."
 Eight days later, Lentz released a statement via Twitter saying "I do believe abortion is sinful."
-In January 2019 he called the passage of the Reproductive Health Act in the State of New York, which allows abortion after 24 weeks when a fetus is unviable or the pregnancy poses a risk to the mother's health, "evil, shameful and demonic".
+In January 2019, he called the passage of the Reproductive Health Act in the State of New York, which allows abortion after 24 weeks when a fetus is unviable or the pregnancy poses a risk to the mother's health, "evil, shameful and demonic".

-Lentz appeared on Oprah's SuperSoul Sunday which caused controversy with Christians due to the question asked of can one have a relationship with God outside of Jesus.
+Lentz appeared on Oprah's SuperSoul Sunday, which caused some to question Lentz's theology, since he said one could have a relationship with God outside of Jesus.

+Lentz was hired on staff for a non-pastoral position at Transformation Church in Oklahoma in March 2023.

+Since 2024, Lentz has maintained a podcast titled Lights On, which he initially used to address his scandals that led to his dismissal from Hillsong Church, as well as his subsequent journey to repentance.